NOTE: This is a sub-page of the Teacher Resources main page which you should read first.

 This isn’t ‘rocket science’, well … actually, it is:) Which means that rocket science, when boiled down to the basics, is not that hard to wrap your head around and can be a great deal of fun.
 It’s what scientists and engineers get paid to do.

 Curriculum Support Documents for Experiment Design in the Document Library

-The examples of experiments provided in the sections above are just a handful of what grow naturally from a careful classroom exploration of the SSEP Microgravity Science Background and Microgravity Experiment Case Studies documents, which are meant to provide a primer on the categories of science that might be undertaken in microgravity and why, and to provide inspiration and guidance for what kinds of experiments might be proposed.
+The examples of experiments provided in the sections above are just a handful of what one gleans from a careful classroom exploration of the SSEP Microgravity Science Background and Microgravity Experiment Case Studies documents, which are meant to provide a primer on the categories of science that might be undertaken in microgravity and why, and to provide inspiration and guidance for what kinds of experiments might be proposed.
 Both documents are found in the Document Library.
-They offer a great starting point for teachers to get kids thinking about experiment possibilities.
+They offer a great starting point for teachers to get students thinking about experiment possibilities.

 The documents address 9 basic categories of microgravity science: Bacteria, Cell Biology, Fish and Other Aquatic Life, Fluid Diffusion, Food Products, Inorganic Crystal Growth, Microencapsulation, Protein Crystal Growth, and Seed & Plant Studies.
 For each category these documents provide the science background, why research in this category is important, why gravity is thought to play a role, why experiments with gravity ‘turned-off’ have been done, and the kinds of experiments that might be performed in the mini-lab.